 Reflections of my run

 I’m still in disbelief, surreal state that I’d actually completed a marathon.
 A humongous challenge that anybody can take on at any given Sunday.
-Like what all my sifus would have said, “Don’t be a hero on race day”, “Run as per what you had practiced”, “Don’t change your game plan”, “Reached 30km mark to assess your condition before deciding to surge or walk”.
-These wisdoms were what I hold at heart during those massive challenge especially on the rolling and punishing elevated highways stretch and Bukit Tunku.
+Like what all my sifus would have said, “Don’t be a hero on race day”, “Run as per what you had practised”, “Don’t change your game plan”, “Reached 30km mark to assess your condition before deciding to surge or walk”.
+These wisdom were what I hold at heart during those massive challenges especially on the rolling and punishing elevated highways stretch and Bukit Tunku.

 So now, I am officially a Marathoner.

 - I saw a lot of people stopped by the road side due to cramps from KM25 onwards.
 This could be due to the rolling hills of the highways where runners pushed too hard too soon.
 And the weather was not helping – hot and humid.

 - It could be fatigued that blurred my vision which I thought I saw abandoned of unopened power gel pack on the road.
 At least 3 sightings.
 I couldn’t u-turn and check it out.
 But it could be a hallucination.